 What others are saying:

-During my four years at Grace College in the Youth Ministry Program, I have been equipped in every aspect of youth ministry.
-The Youth Ministry major not only provided me with book knowledge, but also with hands on experience that has prepared me the most for ministry.
+During my four years at Grace College in the Youth Ministry Program, I was equipped in every aspect of youth ministry.
+The Youth Ministry major not only provided me with book knowledge, but also with hands-on experience that has prepared me the most for ministry.
 The thing that marked my college career with the Youth Ministry major was that in and through everything, Jesus Christ was the focus!
 It was evident that I was in the spot where the Lord wanted me to be.
 The one thing that impacted me the most through my four years was the mentor relationship that developed with T.K.
 Kurtaneck, who lead me spiritually over the years.

-—Todd Shoemaker, B.S., Youth Ministries and Counseling, 2010
+- Todd Shoemaker, B.S., Youth Ministries and Counseling, 2010